apiman/apiman.github.io/_blog-src/_posts/2015-06-04-keycloak-oauth2.markdown

 }
 ```

 Notice that the OAuth2 token we're interested in is contained within the `access_token` field, with useful ancillary information about token validity and refreshing.
-If we base64 decode the token, we can see a lot interesting information, including the `echomiester` role defined on `rincewind`:
+If we base64 decode the token, we can see a lot interesting information, including the `echomiester` realm role defined on `rincewind`:

 ```json
 {